How to Calculate Stop Loss?

 How Does Stop Loss Work?

 Stop loss is a vital component of risk management, providing traders with a proactive approach to limit losses and maintain financial discipline in the dynamic landscape of stock markets.
-Traders choose a stop price based on factors like risk tolerance, market analysis and their overall investment strategy.
-This price represents the threshold at which the stop loss order is triggered.
+Traders choose a stop price based on factors like risk tolerance, market analysis, and their overall investment strategy.
+This price represents the threshold at which the stop-loss order is triggered.
 Stop loss works in both bullish and bearish market conditions.
 In an upward-trending market, it helps secure profits by selling when the price starts to decline.
 In a downtrend, it acts as a protective measure, preventing further losses by triggering a sell order.

 One of the key features of stop loss is its automatic execution.
 Once the price hits the predetermined stop level, the broker automatically executes the sell order, eliminating the need for constant monitoring by the trader.
-Stop loss instils discipline in trading by helping investors adhere to their predetermined risk thresholds.
+Stop loss instills discipline in trading by helping investors adhere to their predetermined risk thresholds.
 It provides a controlled exit strategy, preventing emotional decision-making during market fluctuations.

 Calculate Stop Loss Using the Percentage Method